morpho-org/morpho-aavev3-optimizer/why3/README.md

 ## Installation using docker

-If you have docker installed on your machine, you can pull a docker image by invoking `make`.
+If you have docker installed on your machine, you can pull a docker image by invoking `make` in the `why3` folder.

-Then, if you have a X server (Linux), you can use `./why3-X.sh`.
+Then, if you have a X server (Linux), you can use `./why3-X.sh` (in the `why3` folder).
 Otherwise, you can use `./why3-web.sh`.

 In the following, we will write `WHY3` for either `why3`, `./why3-X.sh` or `./why3-web.sh` depending on the installation you chose.